-There are literally thousands of topics to choose from.
+There are literally thousands of topics to choose from to build a blog.
 You can start by answering a few of the questions you hear day in and day out.

 Once you’ve answered those questions, feel free to start debunking all of the random dental myths out there.
-Also, you can post regularly to help your patients or potential patients start developing healthy dental habits.
+Also, you can post blogs regularly to help your patients or potential patients start developing healthy dental habits.
 It’s important for your marketing efforts to be consistent.

 Having your dental practice listed on local directories also plays a role in SEO.

 Citations, also called local business listings, are also an important tool for ranking your dental website in search engines.
 These are references from websites to your businesses’ name, address and phone number (commonly called NAP).
 Search engines, like Google, consider these legitimate signals stating that you are actually a legitimate local business.

-The more citations you have indexed on Google, the more credible your business listing appears to Google.
-In turn, Google gives your Google Map listing more authority, alongside your website.
+The more citations you have indexed on the web, the more credible your business listing appears.
+In turn, search engines give your listings more authority, alongside your website.

-According to Moz, citation signals are 10.82% of how to rank on Google.
+According to Moz, citation signals are 10.82% of how to rank.

 When starting your way through the business directory chain, you’ll want to focus on the main directory first, Google.
 Then move your way down the list of other important directories.

 You may categorize business directory citations for dental practices into four categories:

 Data aggregators are business information data collectors.
 These include sites such as Infogroup and Factual.
 These confirm the local business data more thoroughly than the rest, so there may be more work initially getting this setup.
 Many other, smaller directories will pull data from these types of sites.
 If this information is incorrect, it will trickle down to smaller directories.
 Even if you update your information on smaller sites, the larger data aggregators will replace the information again.